5 Alaska Admin. Code § 96.060

 (g)Election Procedures.

-(1)Vacancy A committee shall give at least 14 days public notice of a meeting for an election to fill a vacancy.
-The member elected to fill a vacant seat serves the remainder of the vacant seat's term.
-A chair may declare a vacancy when a member's term is set to expire or has expired, and shall declare a vacancy when any of the following occurs:
+(1)Vacancy A committee shall give at least 14 days public notice of a meeting for an election to fill a vacant or expired seat.
+An election for a community designated seat under 5 AAC 96.021(c) must also have 14 days public notice.
+The member elected to fill a vacant seat will serve the remainder of the vacant seat's term.
+A chair, or boards support section when the chair is unable, shall declare a vacancy when any of the following occurs:

 (A) a member's death, resignation, or refusal to accept election;